 The Victory Institute's Victory Congressional Internship and Victory Congressional Fellowship are developing the next generation of out public leaders.
-Each semester, the Victory Congressional Internship brings outstanding LGBT college students to Washington, D.C., for an intensive leadership program, including:
+Each summer, the Victory Congressional Internship brings outstanding LGBT college students to Washington, D.C., for an intensive leadership program, including:

-- A semester-long Congressional internship with a member of the LGBT Equality Caucus or a LGBT-friendly member of U.S. Congress to learn firsthand about the federal legislative process
+- An eight week Congressional internship with a member of the LGBT Equality Caucus or an LGBT-friendly member of U.S. Congress to learn firsthand about the federal legislative process

 In December, students will attend the Victory Institute's annual international conference for three days of training, skills building, networking and discussion alongside hundreds of openly LGBT leaders in government, politics, advocacy, business and community organizations.

-The Victory Congressional Internship will prepare young LGBT people to become informed decision-makers and influential leaders who can change their communities and our world.
+The Victory Congressional Internship prepares young LGBT people to become informed decision-makers and influential leaders who can change their communities and our world.

 2017 Application Dates